 Ms Valerie, Lead Teacher Mrs. Womack has a Bachelors Degree in Education from Temple University in Philadelphia.
 She has 25 years’ experience working with young children.
 Some of her experience and volunteer work includes teaching children’s church in New Jersey and helping with children’s choir in Delaware.

 Mrs. Womack wanted to become a teacher at the young age of ten.
 She enjoyed learning from her teachers and decided she wanted to make the same impact on young children’s lives for her profession.
 Mrs. Womack likes to engage children with upbeat lessons and activities.
 She creates a fun and active environment for each student.
 Mrs. Womack has an outgoing personality and loves to make personal connections with each student and their family.

-Ms. Vanessa wanted to become a teacher because she has a strong passion to help, teach and watch young children grow.
+Ms. Jessica wanted to become a teacher because she loves working young children.
+She loves to see them learn and grow.